troclaux/notes/javascript.md

 } finally {
   console.log('This runs no matter what');
 }
 ```

 ## asynchronous operations

-callback < promise < async/await
+- promise: object that represents a value that might available now, in the future, or never
+  - prevents callback hell
+  - object can be in 3 states:
+    - pending: operation in progress
+    - resolved (fulfilled): operation completed successfully
+    - rejected: operation failed

-- async/await
+- `async`/`await` (recommended)
-  - `async`: makes a function asynchronous
+  - `async`: marks a function that returns a Promise
-  - `await`: pauses the execution of the function until the promise is resolved
+  - `await`: pauses the execution of the function until a Promise is resolved
     - frequently used with `fetch('https://api.example.com/data')` to make HTTP requests
-  - recommended
   - more readable
   - prevents callback hell
-- callback: function passed as argument to another function that gets executed once the asynchronous operation is done
+- callback (not recommended): function passed as argument to another function that gets executed once the asynchronous operation is done
-  - not recommended
   - hard error handling
   - hard to read because of callback hell
     - callback hell: nested callbacks makes code hard to read
-- promise: is an object that represents a value that might available now, in the future, or never
-  - not recommended
-  - hard to read
-  - hard error handling
-  - prevents callback hell
-  - object can be in 3 states:
-    - pending: operation in progress
-    - resolved (fulfilled): operation completed successfully
-    - rejected: operation failed

 async/await example:

 ```javascript
 async function fetchData() {
   const response = await fetch('https://api.example.com/data');
   const data = await response.json();
   console.log(data);
 }
 ```

 callback example (not recommended):

 ```javascript
 function fetchData(callback) {
   setTimeout(() => {
     callback("Data received");